 The Brothers’ War Commander

-There will be two Commander decks released alongside The Brothers’ War main set: Mishra’s Burnished Banner, and Urza’s Iron Alliance.
-Each features one of the two brothers at its helm, in brand new EDH-only cards.
+There were also two Commander decks released alongside The Brothers’ War main set: Mishra’s Burnished Banner, and Urza’s Iron Alliance.
+Each features one of the two brothers at its helm, with a bunch of EDH-only cards.

 The two decks both have heavy artifact themes.
 Urza’s Iron Alliance relies on creating a ton of little artifact creatures, and has many cards that reward you for going wide.
 Mishra’s Burnished Banner, meanwhile, wants you to get serious value out of sacrificing artifacts, then bring them out of the graveyard, only to sacrifice them all over again.